Algorithm that decodes the "neural code" of genius

 MacroEngineering

-While it begins with the construction of smaller, yet visible objects, its ultimate focus is on integrating these components into a vast, systemic whole.
+Although it begins with the creation of small but visible structures, its ultimate goal is to integrate these components into a large-scale systemic whole.

-The art and science of constructing complex systems at scales ranging from the continental up to the planetary and even stellar.
+It is the art and science of building complex systems whose scale ranges from continental to planetary and even cosmic.

 Macroengineering geniuses transform the world "from above"—through large-scale projects and systemic solutions.